-- Don't allow members of the public to communicate with you, either immediately before, during or at any break of the Committee's proceedings (orally or in writing) other than through the scheme for public speaking or through the Chair, as this may give the appearance of bias. - Do ensure that you comply with the Council's procedures in respect of public speaking.
+- Don't allow members of the public to communicate with you during the Planning Control Committee's proceedings (orally, in writing or by social media) other than through the scheme for public speaking or through the Chair, as this may give the appearance of bias. - Don't participate in social media or exchanges by texting as a Member of the Planning Control Committee during the Committee's proceedings as this may give the impression of undue external influence and may give the appearance of bias. - Do ensure that you comply with the Council's procedures in respect of public speaking.